Public finances remain on track as VAT beats July target

 “This is another good set of exchequer figures, with VAT receipts now back on track,” said Peter Vale, tax partner at Grant Thornton Ireland.

-Notwithstanding the slight disappointment of income tax receipts, overall there is “a positive picture” for Minister for Finance Paschal Donohoe with two months to go until Budget 2019.
+Notwithstanding the slight disappointment of income tax receipts, overall there is “a positive picture” for Minister for Finance Paschal Donohoe with two months to go until Budget 2019, Mr Vale said.

+Davy Research’s David McNamara noted that “buoyant” tax revenues were being used for a rapid rise in spending.

+“With external risks growing, hard choices should be made in the upcoming Budget to eliminate the deficit next year.”